jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-5/part-16.md

 ---
-title: "The Crafts are perfected only in a large and perfect sedentary civilization"
+title: "The Crafts Are Perfected Only In A Large And Perfect Sedentary Civilization"
 description: "The crafts are perfected only if there exists a large and perfect sedentary civilization"
 image: "/covers/muq.jpg"
 icon: "/icons/ibn.jpg"